IT-Dynamic-Solutions-Web-Dev/Barangay_Culiat/backend/README.md

 ## Overview

-The backend provides RESTful APIs for authentication, reports, announcements, barangay ID requests, and audit logs.
+The backend provides RESTful APIs for authentication, reports, announcements, and audit logs.
 It uses JWT for authentication and a small role-based access control system.

 Tech stack
 - Node.js (CommonJS)